Quantum computation of conical intersections on a programmable superconducting quantum processor

 Conical intersections play a key role in photochemical processes.
 As the adiabatic potential energy surfaces (PES) of two electronic states at conical intersections become degenerate, ultrafast radiationless transitions from one adiabatic excited state to the ground state or another excited state is possible, which fuels essential photochemical processes such as photoisomerization, photoionization or photocatalysis\cite{domcke2004conical,Worth_2004,Levine_2007,Matsika_2007,Matsika_2011,Levine_2019,Shen_2020,Matsika_2021}.
 A fundamental task in quantum chemistry is to compute PES accurately, in particular, in the region of conical intersections\cite{Yarkony_1996,Sio_2020}.
-Since multiple closely lying electronic states are involved, multi-configurational methods are required to correctly describe conical intersections.
-The standard quantum chemistry approach are state-averaged complete active space self-consistent field (SA-CASSCF)\cite{Lischka_2018} and its various extensions to include dynamical correlations.
-The core part of these methods is to solve the electronic Schr\"{o}dinger equation within the active space defined by a set of chemically relevant active orbitals.
+Since several closely lying electronic states are involved, multi-configurational methods are often needed to correctly describe conical intersections.
+The standard approach are the state-averaged complete active space self-consistent field (SA-CASSCF)\cite{Lischka_2018} method and its various extensions to include dynamical correlations.
+The central part of these methods is to solve the electronic Schr\"{o}dinger equation within the active space defined by a set of chemically relevant active orbitals.
 While there have been successful numerical methods for solving the active space problem\cite{white1999ab,chan2011density,booth2009fermion}, in the worst scenario the computational cost on classical computers still scales exponentially with respect to the number of active orbitals.
-This may happen in an exotic nuclear configuration, where conical intersections present.
+Such situation can happen in an exotic nuclear configuration, where conical intersections present.